 To standardize fairness as per equations (4) – (5), one must specify the values at which to hold illegitimate variables constant.
 In principle, we can choose any values, but the choice reflects an ethical judgment regarding the reference attributes by which we assess health inequity.
 We set different references for the two definitions of health inequity.
 For the definition of equal opportunity for health, we hold illegitimate variables at their means.
 For the definition of policy amenability, we hold each illegitimate variable at the category to which policies might reasonably aim (e.g., education at “high school”) (see Appendix 5).

 Standardizing the distribution of observed health according to one’s chosen definition of health inequity generates the inequitable distribution of health in the population.
-We then quantify the magnitude of unfair health in this distribution using the same index as in Stage 1 – in our empirical demonstration, the Gini coefficient.
-Note that despite the use of the same mathematical index, the measure here is an index of inequity, as opposed to simply inequality, as it quantifies the distribution of unfair health.
+We then quantify the magnitude of this unfair distribution of health using the same index as in Stage 1 – in our empirical demonstration, the Gini coefficient.
+Note that despite the use of the same mathematical index, the measure here is an index of inequity, as opposed to simply inequality, as it quantifies the unfair distribution of health.

 Stage 3: Measuring bivariate health inequities associated with ethically and policy relevant attributes